STOP Fire video

 - Keep fires and heaters away from the mattress.

-- Never place hot items like hair dryers or hair straighteners on the mattress.
+- Never place hot items such as hair dryers or hair straighteners on the mattress.

 - Ensure that electrical equipment is well maintained and kept at a safe distance from the mattress.